 Romantic feelings are difficult to explore.
 Sometimes you just aren't sure if you're interested in another person.
 How can you tell?
 What should you be feeling?
 How do you know if you like someone?
-For some of us, it takes a few attempts at relationships or shared interest in another person before we figure out exactly what we are looking for.
 But you can save yourself part of the confusion by taking in some advice from those who have been through it already.

 For some people, especially young people, a relationship is more about their own feelings than the other person.
 For these people, getting into a relationship can be an escape for loneliness or feeling uncomfortable being alone.
 But that spells trouble for long-term relationship stability.

 If you choose to be in a relationship with someone only because they like you, but you have not explored your feelings about them, you will likely end up with a resentful partner down the road.
 They may feel uncared for, since you’re mainly in it for your own benefit.
 You may also experience wandering thoughts or regrets over lost opportunities for a more fitting match.
 Yes, having a partner's attention is a wonderful feeling.
 That being said, you really need to ask yourself if you actually like the person, or you are just enjoying the feeling of them liking you.
 The feeling of you liking them too will last longer and ameliorate feelings of loneliness much more fully than a one-sided partnership.

 Consider whether you display any of these signs that you're just in it for the attention and not genuine interest in your feelings, thoughts, or time with this person: